greg-raven/Department-21/_posts/2017-12-02-estate-planning.md

 One evening at an investment meeting, he spotted the most beautiful woman he had ever seen.
 Her natural beauty took his breath away.

-“I may look like just an ordinary man,” he said to her, “But when my father passes away, I stand to inherit 200 million dollars.”
+"I may look like just an ordinary man," he said to her, "But when my father passes away, I stand to inherit 200 million dollars."

 Impressed, the woman obtained his business card.